 Effective Treatment 5: Oral Supplements

-Ultimately, there are no best treatments for pigmentation.
+Ultimately, there is no one best way to treat pigmentation.
 It all depends on the severity of your condition, the time and budget you have, and the suitability of a particular treatment catered specifically towards your needs.
 The important thing is being comfortable in your skin and making sure you notice the changes in your skin condition and treat dark spots sooner than later to prevent further damage that may become irreversible.

 De Dormael R, Bastien P, Sextius P, et al. Vitamin C Prevents Ultraviolet-induced Pigmentation in Healthy Volunteers: Bayesian Meta-analysis Results from 31 Randomized Controlled versus Vehicle Clinical Studies.
 J Clin Aesthet Dermatol.
 2019;12(2):E53–E59.